 Depression, like any other mental health condition, cannot be traced back to a single cause.
 It is instead the result of a complex of environmental and biological factors.
 These factors include things like overall temperament, life experiences, and past family history with depression or other mood disorders.

-Other factors that can cause depression include the following:
+Other factors that can cause depression include

 - Family history